manBow1119/PyBer-analysis/README.md

 An analysis of ride share data looking at how trends various metrics relate to the type of city.
 This analysis focused on how the city type differs in total number of rides, total drivers, total fares, and average fare per ride and driver.

-## Resources
+## Technologies/Resources
--Data Source: ride_date.csv, city_data.csv
+- Data Source: ride_date.csv, city_data.csv
--Software: Python 3.10, Jupyter Notebook
+- Software: Python 3.10, Jupyter Notebook
+- Libraries: pandas, matplotlib

 ## Results
 ### When sorted by city type, the analysis of the ride share data shows that: